Henry Lamb: Recognition

 Lamb is noted for his unusual portraits, as exemplified by his well-known picture of an elongated Lytton Strachey.
 He was elected an Associate of the Royal Academy in 1940 and was made a full Member in 1949.
 He was a Trustee of the National Portrait Gallery from 1942 and of the Tate Gallery from 1944 to 1951.
 His auction record was set at Christie's in London in June 2006 when his 1910 Breton Boy oil on panel fetched £60,000.
 As well as the Imperial War Museum, works by Lamb are held in regional museums throughout Britain, in the British Government Art Collection and in the National Gallery of Canada, which received the majority of Lamb's portraits of Canadian troops at the end of World War Two.

 Personal life

 Lamb married Lady Pansy Pakenham, a daughter of the 5th Earl of Longford, in 1928, and they had a son and two daughters, including the landscape gardener Henrietta Phipps, and the journalist Valentine Lamb.
 Lamb was a friend of Lady Ottoline Morrell.
 He died on 8 October 1960 at the Spire Nursing Home in Salisbury, Wiltshire at the age of 77.

+The character and appearance of the composer Lewis Dodd in Margaret Kennedy's The Constant Nymph was based on Lamb, who was a gifted pianist.
+Kennedy's cousin George was one of Lamb's oldest friends.

+Lamb's siblings included the classicist Walter Lamb and the archaeologist Dorothy Lamb.
+His nephew was the climatologist Hubert Lamb and his great-nephew was the Liberal Democrat politician Norman Lamb.